“After … Boston Chicago was the main tool to make this war in the country.”

-A. Lincoln, February 23, 1865
+Abraham Lincoln, February 23, 1865

 Camp Douglas was distinguished by the following facts:

-Housed and trained over 25,000 Union troops
+Housed and trained more than 25,000 Allied troops

-30,000 total prisoners were held and 12,100 were the most prisoners held at one time
+30,000 total prisoners were held and 12100 were the prisoners at one time

 Now is the time to act.